-The UTS Student Charter recognises that students and staff have rights and responsibilities to each other and to the university community.
-Students should read and be familiar with the UTS Student Charter.
+The Student Rights and Responsibilities Policy recognises that students and staff have rights and responsibilities to each other and to the university community.
+Students should read and be familiar with this policy.

 The university is committed to providing a learning and working environment in which complaints are responded to promptly and with minimum distress and maximum protection to all parties.
 All students and staff have a responsibility to contribute to the achievement of a productive, safe and equitable study and work environment at UTS.

-The policy on handling student complaints outlines what a complaint is and contains information about how to make a complaint.
+The Student Complaints Policy outlines what a complaint is and contains information about how to make a complaint.